Promoting St. John Valley Nature through

 The Upper St. John River Organization will help to sustain our natural resources by providing planning, organization, project management, field work, and GIS-based information technology services and support for projects related to natural resource conservation and management, natural science education, outdoor recreation, and sustainable development.

-The geographic scope of the USJRO includes the drainages to the St. John River in the international border area of
+The geographic focus of the USJRO is the drainage to the St. John River in the international border area of

 the United States and Canada.